Please fill in our form and one of our experts will get back to you. Alternatively, call us on 0113 345 2388.

 The death of a loved one is devastating but if their death was caused by someone else’s fault the experience is even more upsetting.
-Minton Morrill solicitors have a full service team available to help guide you through this difficult time.

 Our Fatal Claim solicitors are vastly experienced in these sensitive claims.
 Guy Pomphrey, for example, worked extensively on another high profile Fatal Claim stemming from the death of Mrs Frances Cappuccini at Pembury Hospital in 2012.
 This case involved an Inquest, criminal investigation and trial for both gross negligence manslaughter (against Mrs Cappuccini’s treating doctors) and corporate manslaughter (against the Hospital Trust) as well as a successful civil Fatal claim for compensation.
 Guy’s blogs on this case can be accessed here.

 Our team of lawyers have a track record of securing the maximum level of compensation for families and dependents stemming from a loved one’s death.

 Fatal Claim Case Studies

 Click here to go to our dedicated Fatal Claims case study page.

 Click here to read online reviews from our clients about our services.